 UAE, Lebanon Pledge Closer Ties

-Aoun and UAE President Mohamed bin Zayed Al Nahyan held talks focused on enhancing cooperation across various sectors and reaffirmed the deep-rooted fraternal ties between the two countries, the statement said on Thursday.
+Aoun and UAE President, Mohamed bin Zayed Al Nahyan, held talks focused on enhancing cooperation across various sectors and reaffirmed the deep-rooted fraternal ties between the two countries, the statement said.

-Further agreements included easing travel procedures between the two countries to facilitate the movement of citizens and the intention to elevate diplomatic representation.
-The countries also announced plans to establish a joint UAE-Lebanon Business Council, and the Abu Dhabi Fund for Development will dispatch a delegation to Lebanon to assess potential cooperation projects, the statement said.
+Further agreements included easing travel procedures between the two countries, to facilitate the movement of citizens and the intention to elevate diplomatic representation.
+The countries also announced plans to establish a joint UAE-Lebanon Business Council, and the Abu Dhabi Fund for Development will dispatch a delegation to Lebanon, to assess potential cooperation projects, said the statement.– NNN-WAM

-Following talks with UAE President Sheikh Mohamed bin Zayed Al Nahyan, both sides agreed to ease travel procedures after years of strain, alongside raising the level of diplomatic representation between the two countries, state-owned Emirates News Agency reported on Thursday.

-The decision to lift the travel ban reflects a shift in the UAE's stance toward Lebanon, a country that has faced difficulties in its relations with Gulf nations over the past decade due to Hezbollah's influence.

 Legal Disclaimer: